 How to go cashless

-If you’re ready to experiment with cashless living, it’s good to have a bank account with a linked debit card and potentially one or more credit cards that you can use as payment.
-You can also look into other ways to pay, like personal payment apps or cryptocurrency.
+If you’re ready to experiment with cashless living, it’s good to have a bank account with a linked debit card and potentially one or more credit cards you can use as payment.
+You can also look into other payment methods, like personal payment apps or a cryptocurrency savings account.

 Finally, keep in mind that you may still need to use cash from time to time.
-So it might make sense to keep a little cash on hand or, at the very least, make sure you can access your bank account through a wide network of ATMs.
-That way, you won’t be stuck with no way to pay if you find yourself in a cash-only situation.
+It might make sense to keep a little cash on hand or, at the very least, make sure you can access your bank account through a wide network of ATMs near you.
+That way, you won’t be stuck without a way to pay if you find yourself in a cash-only situation.